SaachiR/BCG_CaseStudy/README.md

 # BCG_CaseStudy

+Spark application code as part of BCG Case Study analysis.
+The file **python_analysis.py** contains the raw analysis done with pandas library.

 ### Runbook
-Clone the repo and follow these steps:
+Clone the repository and follow these steps:

 1. Go to the Project Directory: `> cd BCG_CaseStudy`
 2. On terminal, run the following command